@eleanorkerrpatton on Instagram

-Eleanor Kerr-Patton is changing how we discuss mental illness through introspective kintsugi jewellery
+Eleanor Kerr-Patton: changing how we discuss mental illness through introspective art jewellery

 CREATED USING ETHICALLY SOURCED MATERIALS

 Kintsugi: knowing that something is more beautiful for having been broken